Skip to the main content.

 When to report

 For companies with new ERS schemes, timely registration is key.
-Tax-advantaged schemes must be registered by 6 July in the tax year proceeding registration.
+Tax-advantaged schemes must be registered by 6 July, following the tax year of the grant.

 Non-tax-advantaged schemes only need to be registered when there’s a reportable event, such as the buying or selling of shares.
 Late registration involves additional steps and could lead to costly penalties.

 Take Enterprise Management Incentives (EMIs) for instance.
-Before you grant EMI options for the first time, you need to register the scheme with HMRC through the ERS system - otherwise, you risk non-compliance.
+The EMI scheme is registered with HMRC through the ERS system after the options are granted.
+Otherwise, you risk non-compliance.

 Once registered, you’ll notify HMRC every year.